-This Is Art®
+This Is Art® – Medical Massage Therapy

-ART® (active release technique) is a very specific and comprehensive technique that treats a wide variety of soft tissue conditions.
+that treats a wide variety of soft tissue conditions.
 Soft-tissue refers to muscles, tendons, ligaments, fascia and peripheral nerves.
 ART® is best described as a patented, advanced, movement-based, medical massage technique.
 The goal of which is to restore normal function to compromised tissue.
-Regardless of how the injuries or conditions occurred—sports, exercise, occupation, household chores, falls or simply aches and pains of daily living—ART® [active release technique] is proven to be a quick and effective remedy at restoring normal soft tissue function.
+Regardless of how the injuries or conditions occurred—sports, exercise, occupation, household chores, falls or simply aches and pains of daily living—ART® [active release technique] is proven to be a quick and effective remedy at restoring normal soft tissue function with patented sports massage therapy.

 The Causes of Soft Tissue Injuries